iarxm/bpad/index.md

 # Paddle The Bay 25' Event Plan

-We have two teams.
-1. The paddle team with the mission of paddling the bay.
-1. The rescue team with the mission of mitigating risk and being ready for worst case scenarios.

 This document outlines important information, modelling and possible route variations per conditions for assisting team decisions on Paddle Day.

+- Paddle team mission: Paddle the bay.
+- Rescue team mission: Mitigate risk and be on standby for worst case scenarios.

 1. TOC
 {:toc}